LuanderFarias/Head-OS/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Head OS Is a project for my tv head cosplay that i would like to share with everyone, My tv head project basically uses a computer screen, a camera and some led lights to bring emotions to my tv head display.
-The display is transparent so you can see through it, that works by basically dismonting a notenook screen and using the whole box as it backlight.
+The display is transparent so you can see through it, that works by basically dismonting a notebook screen and using the whole box as it backlight.

 If you want to do your own tv head like i did just follow the <a href="/documentation.md">Docs</a>